interledger/rafiki/docs/deployment.md

 ### Exploring Accounts on Mock account provider

-Navigate to `localhost:3030` to view the accounts on one instance of the Mock Account Provider.
+Navigate to `localhost:3030` to view the accounts on one instance of the Mock Account Provider called Cloud Nine Wallet.

 ![Mock Account Provider Accounts](./img/map-accounts.png)

-The accounts of the second instance can be found on `localhost:3031`.
+The accounts of the second instance (Happy Life Bank) can be found on `localhost:3031`.

 When clicking on the Account Name, a list of Transactions appears.